digitalabs/Fieldbook/README.md

 To Run Tests
 --------------
-To run junit tests using the command line, issue the ff. commands in the Fieldbook directory:
+To run junit tests using the command line, issue the following commands in the Fieldbook directory:
   1. To run all tests: mvn clean test
   2. To run a specific test class: mvn clean test -Dtest=TestClassName
   3. To run a specific function: mvn clean test -Dtest=TestClassName#functionName